Mike Ford Preview, Player Props: Mariners vs. Reds

 Mike Ford At The Plate

-- Ford has an RBI in 20 of 66 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 29.9% of his games this year, Ford has driven in at least one run.
+In seven of those games (10.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 21 games this year (31.8%), including multiple runs in five games.
+- In 21 of 67 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.